aedoardo1990/2nd_Project/README.md

 ### Background of the cards

-The background of the cards could look like the starting grid of a Formula1 circuit seen from above.
+The background of the cards could look like the starting grid of a Formula 1 circuit seen from above.
 It might look as following.

 <img src="./assets/images/readme-images/starting-grid.png" width="575" height="150">